Gonorrhoea is a sexually transmitted infection (STI) caused by bacteria called Neisseria gonorrhoeae or gonococcus. It used to be known as "the clap".

 Gonorrhoea is the second most common bacterial STI in the UK after chlamydia.

-In 2017, more than 44,500 people were diagnosed with gonorrhoea in England, with most cases affecting young men and women under the age of 25.
+In 2019, more than 70,000 people were diagnosed with gonorrhoea in England, with most cases affecting gay, bisexual and other men who have sex with men.

 Gonorrhoea and other STIs can be successfully prevented by using appropriate contraception and taking other precautions, such as: